ainstarc/git-init/README.md

 - React 19
 - Fuse.js for fuzzy searching
 - GitHub Pages for deployment
+- Service Workers for offline functionality and updates

 ## Browser Compatibility

 Git-Init works with all modern browsers:

 - Chrome
 - Firefox
 - Safari